IRS Fresh Start Program: FAQs & 2023 Updates

 In 2023, there are four main tax debt relief programs within the IRS Fresh Start Initiative, each with unique qualification requirements.
 These are:

 These pillars of the IRS Fresh Start Program support the goal of relieving delinquent taxpayers from the burden of tax collection strategies used by the Federal Government to punish individuals and small businesses with outstanding tax debts, such as financial penalties and tax liens.

 As part of the fresh start that the IRS offers, installment agreements give qualified individuals the ability to make affordable monthly payments to the IRS as a method of helping them pay their taxes.

-There are two main payment plan options offered within the IRS Fresh Start program:
+The two main payment plan options offered within the IRS Fresh Start Program are:

 Streamline payment plans are considered long-term, allowing taxpayers to make payments over a period that usually lasts up to 72 or even 84 months.

 Partial Payment Installment Plans